-In partnership with FEMA, the State of Florida, you and our many community and faith -based organizations, the Puerto Rico Federal Affairs Administration, the Office of First Lady of Puerto Rico, Mrs. Beatriz Rosselló, the Hispanic Federation, CASA, the Heart of Florida United Way, and the American Red Cross, we are working collaboratively to assist in relief and recovery efforts.
+In the months following Hurricane Maria, Orange County worked with Federal Emergency Management Agency (FEMA), the State of Florida, community and faith-based organizations, the Puerto Rico Federal Affairs Administration, the Office of First Lady of Puerto Rico - Mrs. Beatriz Rosselló, the Hispanic Federation, the Heart of Florida United Way and the American Red Cross on relief and recovery efforts for our neighbors from the U.S. Virgin Islands and Puerto Rico.

 United for Puerto Rico | How You Can Help

-United for Puerto Rico is an initiative brought forth by the First lady of Puerto Rico, Mrs. Beatriz Rosselló in collaboration with the private sector, with the purpose of providing aid and support to those affected in Puerto Rico by the passage of Hurricane Irma and Hurricane María.
+United for Puerto Rico is an initiative brought forth by the First lady of Puerto Rico, Mrs. Beatriz Rosselló in collaboration with the private sector, with the purpose of providing aid and support to those affected by Hurricane Irma and Hurricane María.

 Second Harvest Food Bank